hdShang/arxiv-daily/docs/cs-LG/2025-09-27/papers/251003268v2-decipher-the-modality-gap-in-multimodal-contrastive-learning-from-co.md

 ---
 layout: default
-title: Decipher the Modality Gap in Multimodal Contrastive Learning: From Convergent Representations to Pairwise Alignment
+title: "Decipher the Modality Gap in Multimodal Contrastive Learning: From Convergent Representations to Pairwise Alignment"
 ---

 # Decipher the Modality Gap in Multimodal Contrastive Learning: From Convergent Representations to Pairwise Alignment